matiduarte/digitalhub-challenge/README.md

 ## Introduction

-This is a PWA single page application developed with Vue.Js and Nuxt.
-This application is configured with Airbnb's ESLint rules.
+This is a PWA Single Page Application developed with Vue.Js, Nuxt.js and the free, open source CSS framework based on flexbox, Bulma.

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine: